OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/cicd/github/README.md

 ## Steps
 After the pre-cooked workflows are scaffolded successfully, the following steps are expected to be performed:
-1. Configure necessary GitHub secrets per your workflows.
+1. Configure necessary GitHub secrets for your workflows.
-2. Add the scaffolded yml files into GitHub by `git add`,`git commit` and `git push`.
+1. Add the scaffolded yml files into GitHub by `git add`,`git commit` and `git push`.

 ## GitHub Secrets
 Steps to create secrets by environment in GitHub: